radius-project/docs/docs/content/tutorials/helm/index.md

 This tutorial will teach you the following about Radius:

 * How to use update a Helm chart to include its resources in a Radius application
-* How to use features like Recipes and Connections within Kubernetes YAML or Helm.
+* How to use features like Recipes and Connections within Kubernetes YAML or Helm

 <img src="diagram.png" alt="Diagram of the application and its resources" width="500px" >

 ## Prerequisites